208ProgrammingClub/guess-my-number/README.md

 ```

 ### Too High
-If the player's guess is greater than the [target_number], say "Oops.
+Condition:  If the player's guess is greater than the [target_number], say "Oops.
 Your guess was HIGH."
 ```javascript
 if(players_guess > target_number {
     alert("Oops.
 Your guess was HIGH.")